-One summer, I saw a mom rollerblading and pushing a stroller with dad right behind her on a skateboard holding his one-year-old infant without a helmet.
-I was in shock that the dad would skateboard holding the infant when all it takes is one of my kids to get in his way to cause a fall.
+One summer, I saw a mom rollerblading and pushing a stroller with dad right behind her on a skateboard, holding his one-year-old infant without a helmet.
+I was shocked that the dad would skateboard holding the infant when all it takes is one of my kids to get in his way to cause a fall.

 Have you listened to my podcast?
 Check out The Mom Confidential!